RuPaul Is: Starbooty!: Feature films

 Mack sees Star Booty on a street corner and takes her to his bar hideout.
 Mack is smitten by Star Booty and gives her a puff of his cigarette.
 Their canoodling is interrupted by a phone call.
 The caller who is revealed to be Lizeth, warns Mack that Star Booty is going to kill him.
 While Mack is speaking on the phone, Star Booty starts snooping around for evidence and discovers files that show evidence of her sister's murder, alcohol, and exploiting of women.
 Mack catches Star Booty and she reveals who she really is and why she is there.
 Star Booty escapes and meets with the other girls and discovers that Lizeth is the traitor and Star Booty and the other girls go find her.
 Unbeknownst to them, Lizeth is searching for Star Booty to kill her.

 Star Booty and the girls encounter Lizeth who pulls a knife on them.
 A fight ensues and Lizeth is killed.
 Star Booty searches for Mack and finds him in a parking lot.
 A scuffle ensues and during the fight, Mack pulls a Tommy gun that Star Booty manages to knock out of his hand before he can shoot.
 Quick thinking and fast reflexes, she picks up the gun and kills Mack.
 Star Booty meets with Max, gives him searches for Mack and finds him in a parking lot.
 The films closes with a song called “The Mack”.

 Star Booty III: Star Booty's Revenge is the third installment.
 The film opens with Max, telling Star Booty of her new assignment.
 The Singing Peek Sisters have kidnapped Larry Tee.
 This time the film takes us from Atlanta to New York city.
 There's an opening montage of shots that show Star Booty undercover throughout the city.
 Star Booty arrives at the hideout of the Singing Peek Sisters where they have tied Larry Tee with dynamite and apparently are angry with not having a recording contract while their rivals do.
 Star Booty encourages them to trust her and to follow her plan to success.
 They let Tee go and with Star Booty's help, they hit the recording studio and start promoting themselves in New York city and eventually make it to number one on the Billboard charts.
 In the end, Star Booty says, "I knew they could do it".

 Soundtrack

 RuPaul Is Star Booty was released in 1986 on LP along with the movie RuPaul Is: Starbooty!, as an Original Motion Picture Soundtrack with 8 songs.
 It was released by Atlanta-based label, Funtone Records.
-On October 7, 1997 the soundtrack was released to CD in conjuncture with Every Records.
+On October 7, 1997 the soundtrack was released to CD in conjunction with Every Records.
 It marks the first collaboration between RuPaul and producers Fenton Bailey and Randy Barbato (The Fabulous Pop Tarts), who went on to found World of Wonder, the production company that now produces RuPaul's Drag Race.